philsturgeon/awesome-earth/README.md

 - [Green-E](https://www.green-e.org/) - Find a renewable energy provider near you.
 Green-e certified renewable energy and carbon offset products meet the most stringent environmental and consumer protection standards in North America.
 You can search below for certified green power and renewable energy certificate programs for your home or business, and carbon offset products to offset your emissions from activities like driving and flying.
 As a third-party certifier, Green-e® doesn't sell renewable energy or offsets, but offers these links to retailers that do.
 - [Non-domestic Renewable Heat Incentive (RHI)](https://www.gov.uk/non-domestic-renewable-heat-incentive) - The non-domestic Renewable Heat Incentive helps businesses, public sector and non-profit organisations meet the cost of installing renewable heat technologies.
 - [SparkMeter](http://www.sparkmeter.io/) - Humanitarian smart energy metering solution that purchases wasted unused electricity from utilities and resells it to hard-to-reach places and under served markets, thus reducing overall energy consumption.
-## Research, Developers, Tech, Software, Accellerator, Data
-- [EIT Food](https://www.eitfood.eu/) - EIT Food is Europe’s leading food innovation initiative, working to make the food system more sustainable, healthy and trusted by consumers.
-## Sustainable-Lifestyle
-- [A Good Company - The Plastic-Free Store](https://agood.com/) - Everyday products including notebooks, toothbrushes, phone cases, art supplies, water bottles, etc. designed with by a company with complete transparency that has extremely ambitious environmental standards including plastic-free low-carbon materials including bio-plastics, bamboo, stone paper, and recycled aluminum, shipped to you with climate-compensated shipping.
-We refuse to take shortcuts, and we obsess over every single step in the journey of our products – from how they are made to how they end up on your doorstep.

-- [All Green](https://www.all-green.co.uk/) - A selection of environmentally friendly products for the home, garden, pets and other stuff.
-- [Earth Hero](https://earthhero.com/) - Our brands are made with better materials, cleaner production, a lower carbon footprint, higher quality, and with less waste.
-When you shop on EarthHero, you contribute to a better future for us all.
-- [Fairphone](https://www.fairphone.com/) - A phone for everyone who cares about how their products are made.
-It improves the conditions of the people who make it and uses materials that are better for the planet.
-- [Good Condom Company](https://www.thegoodc.company/) - Fuck each other, not the planet.
-Condoms made of natural latex from sustainably managed rubber plantations in Malaysia.
-- [Grayl Water Filter](https://grayl.com/) - Water bottle with built in filter that works like a french press.
-Great for urban and outdoor use.
-- [How Good](https://howgood.com/) - Future-Proof your products.
-HowGood data offers data to businesses and consumers about product sustainability from 350+ independent sources on over 1 million products.
-Extensive data library on product sustainability designed to help brands and retailers use that data to source better and consumers to buy better, to build a better world.
-- [Improve how you do laundry](https://greenlivingideas.com/2014/09/23/3-easy-ways-to-green-your-laundry/) - Six tips for a more sustainable laundry routine.
-- [Lehman's](https://www.lehmans.com/) - One-stop shop for non-electric, homesteading, survival, handmade, Amish made, plastic free, durable, quality goods.
-If you envision switching to live a simpler life, this place has all the tools you need to do so.
-- [Palm-Oil Free Products](https://orangutanfoundation.org.au/palm-oil/) - Make sure your makeup, biofuel, popcorn, candy, and other [various products](https://www.ethicalconsumer.org/palm-oil/palm-oil-free-list) are palm-oil free.
-The World Wildlife Fund estimates that 48 football fields worth of rainforest are cut down every minute!
-It’s estimated that palm oil plantations now cover around 27 million hectares.
-The forests being clear cut are often habitat for orangutans, who will be completely gone within 5-10 years at this rate.
-- [Smartliners](https://smartlinerpads.com/) - Reduce the impact on the environment caused by sanitary waste using Organic Cotton Period Pads.
-- [The Cheeky Panda](https://www.thecheekypanda.co.uk) - 100% bamboo tissues shipped with zero plastic, wipes in recyclable plastic, and carbon balanced through the World Land Trust.
-- [The Crappy Planet - Bamboo Toilet Paper](https://www.thecrappyplanet.com/) - The use of bamboo significantly reduces deforestation.
-According to the EPA, one hardwood tree produces approximately 45 kg of toilet paper and about 83 million toilet rolls are produced every day.
-Bamboo toilet paper production requires less energy, one-fifth of the water, produces considerably more fiber on less land area, generates 30-35% more oxygen than other plants and trees, and it reduces the amount of carbon dioxide by about the same amount.
-In addition, the production process requires that water and other materials are collected, reused and recycled.
-Finally, we invest 25% of our profits to stop deforestation and global warming.
-- [The Good Roll](https://www.thegoodroll.nl) - Mail order 100% tree-friendly toilet paper made from post-consumer recycled paper.
-50% of net profit from sales of The Good Roll is invested in the installation of safe toilets in East Africa.
-- [What can a technologist do about climate change?](http://worrydream.com/ClimateChange/) - Amazing article, full of data and advice for people in tech on where they can make a difference.

-- [Who Gives a Crap](https://whogivesacrap.org/) - We make all of our products with environmentally friendly materials, and we donate 50% of our profits to help build toilets for those in need.
 ## Transportation
 - [Biking vs. Driving Calculator](https://bicycleuniverse.com/car-free-millionaire/) - Riding your bike can make you a millionaire!
 You're paying more for your car than you think.
 A typical American who goes car-free for 35 years can save nearly a million dollars, even adjusted for inflation, and even if they pay for taxi, bus, and car-share trips often.
 Use the calculator to find how much you can save in your particular situation.
 - [BlaBlaCar](https://www.blablacar.com/) - The world’s leading long-distance carpooling platform, which is available in most of Europe and Mexico.